HSUWA Letter to DG of Health Dr Russell-Weisz: What Health Workers Need Now

 Issues from the health frontline need to be raised directly with decision makers.

-There are serious issues that our members are reporting, about availability and use of PPE, working from home and the closing of services, changes to duties etc that we think could be addressed in some ways, by the following steps:
+There are serious issues that our members are reporting, which include availability and use of PPE, working from home and the closing of services, changes to duties etc that we think could be addressed in some ways, by the following steps:

 - We urge you to set up a basic communication channel in any form to allow for information to be shared across the stakeholders in WA Health.
 Our preferred approach is a stakeholder forum that allows for the transparent sharing of information in a collaborative and constructive way.